jch00oo/CAA-Data-Analysis-Project/README.md

 ![3](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/3.png)

-Same indication appears for repeat clickers.
-We can see that improving the clickers’ performance on engaging with the CalCon newsletters can increase their performance on the alumni activity participation.
+The regression plot, We can see that improving the clickers’ performance on engaging with the CalCon newsletters can increase their performance on the alumni activity participation.

 ![4](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/4.png)

-This plot also indicates a positive correlation between the average amount of gift and the number of clicks of repeat clickers than that of all clickers.
+This plot also indicates a positive correlation between the average amount of gift and the number of clicks of repeat clickers.

 ---
 ## Opens-to-clicks Conversion Rate